dransom90/TheLeagueStats/README.md

-# 🏈 ESPN Fantasy Football Optimal Lineup Analyzer
+# 🏈 ESPN Fantasy Football Stats Analyzer

 A TypeScript + React project for analyzing ESPN Fantasy Football teams, calculating the **optimal lineup** for any week, and comparing it to the **actual points scored**.
+Future features will include luck calcuation, team performance analyzing and weekly awards.

 Built with:
 - ⚡ **Vite + React**